PI-CL/PICL/README.md

 ## Introduction

 We introduce the Physics-Informed Coarse-grained data Learning (PICL) framework.
 The key innovation of PICL is the reconstruction of a learnable fine-grained state using only physical information.
 This approach enables the applicability of physics-based loss and significantly enhances the model's generalization capacity for predicting future coarse-grained observations.
 PICL combines an encoding module for reconstructing learnable fine-grained states with a transition module for predicting future states.
 This unique approach seamlessly blends data-driven and physics-informed techniques, especially useful when only limited coarse-grained data is available.

-## Key Features

-- **Physics-Informed Learning**: Leveraging physical information to enhance learning from coarse-grained data.
-- **Improved Generalization**: Significantly better generalization capacity in both single-step and multi-step predictions.
-- **Applicability in Various Systems**: Tested and proven in various physical systems.

 ## Experiment

-We applied PICL to the Nonlinear Shallow Water Equation (NSWE) and observed notable improvements.
+We applied PICL to the Burgers equation (Burgers Eqn.), wave equation (Wave Eqn), Navier-Stokes equation (NSE), linear shallow water equation (LSWE), and nonlinear shallow water equation (NSWE).

+## Data Preparation

+Before running the experiment:
+1. Create a `data` folder in the root directory of this project.
+2. Place the dataset files into the `data` folder.

 ## Usage